DrCpp/DrMock/docs/samples/mock.md

-**Note.** A failed execution is the result of _unexpected behavior_ or of the user's failure to properly configure the `Method` object's `BehaviorStack`.
+**Note.** A failed execution is the result of _unexpected behavior_ or of the user's failure to properly configure the `Method` object's `BehaviorQueue`.

 ### `Behavior` configuration

-So, it's all about properly configuring the `BehaviorStack`.
-Recall that the `Method` class has a `push()` method that pushes a new `Behavior` onto the `BehaviorStack` and returns the corresponding `Behavior&`.
+So, it's all about properly configuring the `BehaviorQueue`.
+Recall that the `Method` class has a `push()` method that pushes a new `Behavior` onto the `BehaviorQueue` and returns the corresponding `Behavior&`.

 The `Behavior`s are expected to occur in the order that are pushed, unless `enforce_order` is called (see [Ignore order of